uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/VPL_workstreams.rst

 - :class:`vpl::VplParams`: the parameter settings of the workstream, i.e., resolution of the output per session or per frame.
 - :class:`vpl::DeviceContext`: the execution device context of the workstream, i.e., VAAPI, DX, OCL, GL contexts for media, compute and rendering operations

-Workstream per session configurations are set up during workstream instialization using :class:`vpl::VplParams`.
+Workstream per session configurations are set up during workstream initialization using :class:`vpl::VplParams`.
 User program can also dynamically modify a workstream's configuration frame level control.

 Initialization Sequence